 When all requirements have been met, you will be "Ready to Serve" - a fully active Scouter, able to count for ratio.

-Need help finding training? myscouts: Logging in and Finding Training (September 2018)
+Need help finding training?
+Logging into MyScouts and Finding Training

 Need a Police Records Check?
 Contact your Group Commissioner or Registrar for a "PRC Request Letter"